-The main ADR alternatives to civil litigation in China include negotiation, mediation and conciliation.
+The main alternative dispute resolution (ADR) alternatives to civil litigation in China include negotiation, mediation and conciliation.
 Mediation is a signature element in China's amicable dispute resolution system, which has been a preferred dispute resolution throughout Chinese history and remains widely used today.